qzhang503/proteoQ/README.md

 )
 ```

-The formulae of contrasts will by default match to the those used in
+The formulas of contrasts will by default match to the those used in
 `pepSig`.
 The species will be determined automatically from input data
 and the corresponding databases will be loaded.
 In the above example of
 pdx, databases of `GO` and `MSig` will be loaded for both human and